jeffsee55/gctc-tina/content/pages/our-team.md

       and helps our runners to stay committed to their athletic endeavors.
 By joining our team you are taking the first step in breaking down barriers and achieving your goals.
-  - template: layer-leadership
+  - template: layerLeadership
     title: Meet our Leadership
     leaders:
       - content/authors/terrence.md
       - content/authors/jen.md
-  - template: layer-sponsors
+  - template: layerSponsors
     title: Thanks to our sponsors
     sponsors:
       - name: kinetik